FAQs

 Click to find out more info on Slow Flowers

-• Floral designs will be created with sustainably and beautifully grown local and seasonal blooms, flowering branches, foliage, and dried botanicals depending on the season and Mother Earth availability.
+• Muriel’s bouquets and floral designs are created using ethically sourced blooms and beautifully grown local and seasonal flowers, flowering branches, foliage, and dried botanicals depending on the season and Mother Earth availability.

-Ranunculus, anemones, poppies, snapdragons as well as foraged blooming branches… Spring is all about luxurious blooms and a myriad of sweet fragrances!
+Spring : All about luxurious blooms and a myriad of sweet fragrances.

 • Don’t be afraid to fill up your container with fresh water!
 The flowers get pretty thirsty; this is especially true for the first couple of days.
 Be sure to check water level often.
 Our flowers are cut very fresh daily, therefore still very much alive and thirsty!